 Nicolette is a Chevening Scholar (2016) who began her journey into advocacy at the University of the West Indies.
 Having led a very active student life, she grew to understand the power and need for advocacy and activism as tools for driving social change.
 This sense of purpose developed even more after leaving the UWI and led to her involvement with WE-Change.
 Since the inception of this organisation, she has been involved firstly as Community Outreach and Mobilization Officer, then Associate Director of Youth and Outreach and upon her return from pursuing her Masters in the United Kingdom was appointed to the post of Executive Director.

-Paige is a Women Deliver Young Leader (2018), Fulbright Scholar (2018) and Communications professional currently based in Trinidad and Tobago with a deep interest in communications for social change.
-Her involvement in LGBT advocacy began in 2014 during an internship with Equality for All Foundation when she realised she could use her skills and talents to make a difference.
+Paige is a Women Deliver Young Leader (2018), Fulbright Scholar (2018) and Communications and Development professional from Trinidad and Tobago with a deep interest in communications for social change.
+Her involvement in LGBT advocacy began in 2014 during an internship with Equality for All Foundation.

-As a queer feminist Paige is especially interested in issues relating to sexual and reproductive health rights, comprehensive sex education for youth and rights for LBT women in the region.
+As a queer feminist Paige is especially interested in issues relating to sexual and reproductive health rights, and rights for LBQ women in the region.
 She sees intersectional feminism as one of the key ingredients to a just society.

 Shawna is an advocate for women’s rights, committed to using her voice and gifts to empower young women to be their best selves.
 She is passionate about volunteerism and social justice and an advocate for women and girls who fall victim to sexual abuse and rape.